wizz13150/PDQ_Repo/PDQInventory/Hardware/README.md

 ````
 ````
 "Faille Intel SA-00086.xml"
-Show computers with this Intel's vulnerability.
-Linked to a Report & a Scan Profile (Coming soon below).
+Show computers with this Intel's vulnerability (Linked to a Report & a Scan Profile, coming soon here).

 ````
 ````